 Have a “Moving IN” yard sale

-Have boxes and boxes of stuff that just doesn’t fit or feel right in this new house?
+Have boxes and boxes of stuff that just don’t fit or feel right in the new house?
 Not really excited about keeping that dresser in the kitchen because there is literally no where else to put it now that your bedrooms are smaller?
 Instead of piling it all in the garage, HOPING the stuff will fit in the next house, just have a yard sale and get rid of it!
 You can make a few extra dollars to buy curtains that actually WORK in your new living room.
 And you might even meet some neighbors in the process.

-Just be sure to follow this one rule: If it doesn’t sell, it must be donated… don’t let it come back into your house once you have decided it can go!
+Just be sure to follow this one rule: If it doesn’t sell, it must be donated.
+Don’t let it come back into your house once you have decided it can go!
 Take it to your base consignment store or local charity and say goodbye forever!